 Event Details

-Buffalo River Gran Fondo – Back to Our Roots in 2025!
+Buffalo River Gran Fondo

-The Buffalo River Gran Fondo is the perfect cycling event for those seeking a mix of gravel and pavement, stunning scenic views, great camaraderie, and an outstanding post-ride celebration.
-Our fully supported ride features two route options: a 67.5-mile Full Monty and a 36.5-mile Lil’ Shorty—both packed with primo gravel and unforgettable terrain.
+The Buffalo River GRAVEL Gran Fondo is the perfect cycling event for those seeking a mix of gravel and pavement, stunning scenic views, great camaraderie, and an outstanding post-ride celebration.
+Held during peak fall foliage season in Central Virginia, the ride delivers vibrant colors, crisp autumn air, and unforgettable scenery at every turn.

 Key Features

-Not Your Typical Race:
+Not Your Typical Race

-Route Markings:
+Route Markings

-Strava KOM/QOM Segment Challenge:
+Strava KOM/QOM Segment Challenge

 Compete for the coveted Buffalo Skull!
-Riders with the fastest combined time across four segments take the honors.
-To be eligible, you must join our event’s Strava club and appear in the results for each segment.
-We recommend double-recording on Strava to ensure visibility.
-(If that’s your thing.)
+Riders with the fastest combined time across four timed segments will take home top honors.
+To be eligible, you’ll need to:

 Weekend Festivities

-Saturday Ride Day:
+Saturday Ride Day

-9:30 AM – Full Monty & Lil’ Shorty roll-out
+9:30 AM – Full Monty & Lil’ Shorty Roll-Out

-Supported Rest Stops:
+Supported Rest Stops

-SAG Support:
+SAG Support

-Post-Ride Celebration:
+Post-Ride Celebration

 Camping & Lodging